All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Conclusion

 \section{Conclusion}

-Due to the limited computational capacity of edge and mobile devices, DNN applications are offloaded to the datacenter.
-ASICs deployed in the datacenter can get requests for various applications from users, and each request may have different requirements for service types (i.e., inference and training), data formats, dimensions of data, and multi-tenant scenarios.
-To serve responses to users quickly with low hardware costs, efforts to satisfy each requirement have been made.
-For example, Intel and Microsoft constructed training and inference infrastructures separately~\cite{nnp_i, nnp-t, nnp_t_hcs, microsoft_accelerator}.
-IMB, NVIDA, Google and Huawei deployed ASICs in the datacenter that support various precisions of floating point and integer datatypes~\cite{edge_rapid, nvidia_a100, nvidia_h100, gpnpu, tpu_v2v3, TPU_v4, davinci}.
-In addition,~\cite{sara, data_flow_mirror} proposed a flexible DNN accelerator in order to process various data sizes efficiently, and studies of~\cite{AI_MT, prema, planaria} and~\cite{layerweaver} introduced scheduling methods or architectures to handle multi-tenant execution.
-However, they have only been enhanced for specific requirements; their efforts might not yet be improved for other requirements.
-This work considers all of the requirements and offers an architecture named All-rounder, to satisfy the needs.
-To achieve this goal, All-rounder supports two main advantages: i) flexibility for data formats; ii) high MAC utilization regardless of DNN operation types.
-To support bit-flexibility, we proposed an area-efficient all-in-one multiplier that can support diverse data formats.
-We also devised a flexibly fusible and fissionable MAC array which guarantees high resource utilization regardless of the dimension of the data and multi-tenant execution.
-To verify the effectiveness of our design, we compared our multiplier with two multiply units and the accelerator with three state-of-the-art DNN accelerators and a high-end GPU device.
-We expect our work to provide an integrated solution that simultaneously considers the requirements on one accelerator node.
+Due to the limited computational capacity of edge and mobile devices, AI applications are offloaded to datacenters.
+ASICs deployed in datacenters receive requests for various applications from users, with each request that may have different requirements in terms of service types (i.e., inference and training), data formats, data dimensions, and multi-tenancy.
+To deliver quick responses to users while minimizing hardware costs, these ASICs must efficiently support AI operations under the diverse requirements.
+To meet this challenge, All-rounder offers two key advantages: i) flexibility in data format support and ii) high MAC utilization using a morphable MAC array.
+To achieve bit-width flexibility, we propose an area-efficient all-in-one multiplier that can support diverse data formats.
+We also devised a mapping strategy and a flexibly fusible and fissionable MAC array which ensures high resource utilization regardless of operation types, data dimensions, or multi-tenant scenarios.
+To validate the effectiveness of our design, we extensively compared not only the multiplier unit itself but also the All-rounder accelerator with various baselines at different operating scenarios.